-Emissions from shipping can be divided into sea shipping and inland shipping, but also into domestic and international.
+Emissions from shipping can be divided into sea shipping and inland shipping but also into domestic and international.
 The latter is typically used in official reporting, where domestic refers to a ship leaving and arriving in the same country, irrespective of the route.
 International shipping however is not a primary part of national inventory reporting, and therefore reporting is more incomplete and inconsistent.
-Given the importance of shipping for emissions and air quality at European scale (Jonson et al., 2020; Viana et al., 2014), shipping emissions from national reporting are replaced with an alternative based on a consistent modelling approach.
-The STEAM model (Jalkanen et al., 2012; Johansson et al., 2017) provides global emissions at high resolution based on AIS (Automatic Identification System) records that track the whereabouts of ships around the world.
-The STEAM model then computes emissions from shipping for CO2 as well as major air pollutants based on the generation of shipping routes from the AIS signals, and emission characteristics based on the characteristics of each ship.
-For the CAMS-REG inventory, the STEAM model was run at a resolution of 0.1°x0.05° for the European domain covered by this inventory, and for the relevant pollutants (NO_x, SO2, CO, NMVOC, PM, CO2), where PM was speciated into EC, OC, SO4 and ash.
+Given the importance of shipping for emissions and air quality at the European scale (Jonson et al., 2020; Viana et al., 2014), shipping emissions from national reporting are replaced with an alternative based on a consistent modelling approach.
+The STEAM model (Jalkanen et al., 2012; Johansson et al., 2017) provides global emissions at high resolution based on AIS (automatic identification system) records that track the whereabouts of ships around the world.
+The STEAM model then computes emissions from shipping for CO2 as well as major air pollutants based on the generation of shipping routes from the AIS signals and emission characteristics based on the characteristics of each ship.
+For the CAMS-REG inventory, the STEAM model was run at a resolution of $0.05^{\circ} \times 0.1^{\circ}$ for the European domain covered by this inventory and for the relevant pollutants ( $NO_x$ , $SO_2$ , CO, NMVOCs, PM, CO2), where PM was speciated into elemental carbon (EC), organic carbon (OC), SO4 and ash.
 The main limitation for this inventory was that STEAM data were only available from 2014 onwards, given the availability of global AIS datasets used in the ship emission modelling.
 Therefore, for years 2000-2013 the emission data have been extrapolated backward in time using a separate estimate of shipping emissions per year, pollutant and sea area using historic activity data and information on fuel quality regulations and policies.
 This extrapolation only concerned the total emissions per sea region, whereas the spatial distribution before 2014 is assumed constant.
-Therefore, the shipping emissions for the years 2014-2017 are less uncertain than the pre-2014 data when AIS data were of much lower quality and/or not available at all.
+Therefore, the shipping emissions for the years 2014-2017 are less uncertain than the pre-2014 data, when AIS data were of much lower quality and/or not available at all.